movement-recognition/pouch2/pcb/README.md

 - D801: to be defined
 - D802: to be defined
 - D803: to be defined

 One of the LEDs may be replaced by a buzzer.
-This can be used to help synchronizing video footage to the data recorded by the pouch2.
+This can be used to help synchronizing video footage to the data recorded.

 The Pin-Header U601 is designed for an eInk-Display.
 The microcontroller communicates with it using the second SPI-bus (called SPI1) (see section "data buses" down below for further details).